 If you have been diagnosed with this severe form of pneumonia after staying at SpringHill Suites in Round Rock, Texas, you can contact our law firm about a lawsuit against the owner of the hotel.
 You may have the right to sue for compensation, and depending on the severity of your injuries, that amount could be substantial.

+Hot tubs are a known and common source of Legionnaires’ disease outbreaks.
 People who catch Legionnaires’ disease at a hotel that has neglected to adequately maintain its water systems are entitled to compensation for their medical costs, aftercare, lost wages, and pain and suffering.

 If you or a loved one stayed at The SpringHill Suites at Round Rock this summer and contracted Legionnaires’ disease, you should hire a Legionnaires’ disease lawyer who specializes in these sort of cases and has a proven record of reaching multimillion-dollar settlements with hotel corporations.
 Call our law firm at 1-888-377-8900 (toll free).